The Band

 Bill Bleistine

-Here we are 14 months later and the man has stood his ground, he's dug down and found what it takes to drive the Ceili Train, he has DONE IT!
-While we all need tweaks along the way ( I refer here to the "plank in mine own eye!")
-Bill has always responded with grace, with patience, with fortitude, and with the drumming Ceili Peeps have come to expect.
-Having said all that, the greatest beauty of Mr. Bleistine is the inner beauty.
-This is a terrific guy, always treating everyone he meets with equal respect.
-He is a fabulous band member, as he pitches in and makes the calls for rental cars, arranging Nashville departure times, taking the marching drum on the plane (oy, what a pain), doing whatever task comes along that needs tending to.
+Bill Bleistine first joined the group in July 2003, and is now the longest-tenured drummer in the Ceili Parade!
+Bill played on all four of the most recent CR discs: “Whatever Makes You Dance,” “I Made Lemonade,” “Manuka Honey” and “Hymns & Hers.”
+The greatest beauty of Mr. Bleistine is the inner beauty.
+This is a terrific guy, always treating everyone he meets with respect.
+He is a fabulous band member, as he pitches in and makes the calls for rental cars, arranging for PA and accommodations at venues, taking the marching drum on the plane (oy, what a pain), doing whatever task comes along that needs tending to.
 And Bill is super-personable, always reaching out to the audience before and after a show, always making everyone feel special.
+Bill is also passionate about the Ceili music & mission, and relishes the freedom he has to interpret the songs in his own way.

 Robbie Spangnoletti